hahaxun/mmf/projects/vilbert/README.md

 # ViLBERT

 This repository contains the code for ViLBERT model, released originally under this ([repo](https://github.com/jiasenlu/vilbert_beta)).
-Please cite the following papers if you are using ViLBERT model from mmf:
+Please cite the following papers if you are using ViLBERT model from multimodelity:

 * Lu, J., Batra, D., Parikh, D. and Lee, S., 2019. *Vilbert: Pretraining task-agnostic visiolinguistic representations for vision-and-language tasks.* In Advances in Neural Information Processing Systems (pp. 13-23). ([arXiV](https://arxiv.org/abs/1908.02265))
 ```